Decision Making About Treatment of Chronic Lymphocytic Leukemia or Small Lymphocytic Lymphoma (CLL / SLL)

 Introduction

 Most people with CLL / SLL have had a journey similar to mine.
 The diagnosis was a complete surprise.
 After reassurance from my oncologist that I wouldn’t need treatment for many years (if ever), I began a journey of routine monitoring, with heightened anxiety, in the days before each follow-up appointment.
-What has changed since my diagnosis about eight years ago is that when I came to need treatment in 2022, I could be offered several excellent choices.
+What has changed since my diagnosis about ten years ago is that when I came to need treatment in 2022, I could be offered several excellent choices.
 This essay describes the deliberate process I used to make a complicated decision about how to start my treatment regimen.

 I am a physician with expertise in internal medicine, geriatrics, and palliative care used to caring for others having a serious illness of my own.
 This dual role is both a blessing and a curse.
 It is easier for me than most people to imagine the worst-case scenarios.
 It has led me to search the medical literature for an association of every ache or pain I have to my CLL.
 My background also allows me to make my CLL treatment decisions with the wisdom gained from advising others with various medical dilemmas.
 I now seek to share my decision-making process to help others with CLL / SLL.